Colin-Bryan/TiO-Job-Connections/README.md

 # TiO-Job-Connections
-A Machine Learning App to connect job seekers with job opportunities
+A Machine Learning app to connect job seekers with job opportunities